gherking/gherking/README.md

 **Params:**

- * `{string} pathToFile` - the path of the feature file where the AST needs to be saved
+ * `{string|PathGenerator} pathToFile` - the path of the feature file where the AST needs to be saved, or a funtion what can generate the path from the ast and the index
  * `{Document|Document[]} ast` - the AST needs to be saved to the file
  * `{FormatterOptions} [options]` - configuration of formatting, see [FormatterConfig](https://github.com/gherking/gherkin-formatter)